 There is no minimum share of investments in transitional and enabling activities given that the sub-fund does not commit to the EU Taxonomy.

-are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.
+take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?